christopherkang/QUASAR-Summer19/ExtractTrotterGates/readme.md

 ## Written by Christopher Kang, Mentor Sriram Krishnamoorthy @ PNNL, Components from Microsoft's Q# Samples

-## Prerequisites

-Ensure the modified `JordanWignerEvolutionSet.qs` file has overwritten the local copy, then ensure the `MolecularHydrogen.csproj` file is pointing to the local Q# Chem library implementation.

 ## Usage

 In order to extract the Hamiltonian terms in the supported JSON format, use the `extract_gates.sh` script.
 This will first run Q# to obtain the gates / state prep data, then write the gates and state prep data to file.
 A Python script then converts this to the final JSON.